LuciaAmeis/Identification-of-changes-in-gene-expression/README.md

 Please always start with setting the working directory to the folder containing the master.R file.

 Tables and plots are automatically stored in the folder 'plots_tables'.

+The case study data set is publicly available at the SRA database with reference number PRJNA953810.
+The pre-processing was done using Salmon and tximeta.